mattrussi/gitlab-com-runbooks/docs/redis/provisioning-redis-cluster.md

 export DEPLOYMENT=redis-cluster-<INSTANCE_TYPE>
 ```

-b.
+c.
 Use the following command to connect the master-nodes and initialise a working cluster.
 Add more shard FQDN where necessary. e.g. `$DEPLOYMENT-shard-<shard_number>-01-db-$ENV.c.$PROJECT.internal:6379`.

 ```
 sudo gitlab-redis-cli --cluster create \